 Our congregation is blessed with the spiritual work of raising up and supporting individuals for ministry.
 We are blessed as many seek to deepen their own sense of the divine through practice and service to the congregation, the neighborhood and the world.
 Some of these individuals seek to do service as ordained ministers in the Christian Church (Disciples of Christ) or the United Church of Christ.

-The following are our current candidates for Ordination.
+The following is our current candidate for Ordination.
 We ask you to pray for them and all who seek to rely on God for life and purpose.

-To support these individuals, Hope Central has a Discernment for Ordination Team and support group.
+To support those who are candidates for ordination, Hope Central has a Discernment for Ordination Team and support group.
 Individuals seeking to answer the call to ordained ministry must:

 be a Hope Central Church Covenant Partner for at least one year